gtk-kn/gtk-kn/docs/developer-guide/logging.md

 !!! warning

-    To enable logging, a logger (`LogLogger`) must be explicitly installed.
+    To enable logging, a logger (`Log`) must be explicitly installed.
 Without a logger, no logs will be generated.

 ---